turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-8-tests.md

 - [x] US8-PZL-3: It should display all puzzles with a heading for each size group when getAllPuzzles resolves
 - [x] US8-PZL-4: It should display a notification where getAllPuzzles finds no puzzles
 - [x] US8-PZL-5: It should display an error message where getAllPuzzles rejects
+- [x] US8-PZL-6: It should navigate to the correct page when a Puzzle card is clicked

 ## Puzzle service tests (PZS)